-Offering just about every type of cuisine under the sun, eating out in Atlanta is a sensory explosion and visitors with a taste for excitement and variety won't be disappointed.
-One of the fastest growing metropolitan areas in the United States and the third largest city in the country, there are a lot of restaurants to feed a lot of people in Atlanta!
+Eating out in Atlanta is a sensory explosion, where visitors with a taste for excitement and variety won't be disappointed.
+One of the fastest growing metropolitan areas in the United States and the third largest city in the country, Atlanta caters to the tastes of its sophisticated patrons.

-Atlanta locals love to dine out so visitors can expect restaurants to be bustling and dripping with atmosphere.
-From traditional Southern cooking like fried chicken, shrimp, fish and okra to the legendary peaches, pecans, peanuts and Vidalia onions that Georgia is known for, the food in Atlanta is second to none.
+From traditional Southern cooking like fried chicken, shrimp, fish, and okra to the legendary peaches, pecans, peanuts, and Vidalia onions that Georgia is known for, the food in Atlanta is second to none.
 Be sure to sample some peach cobbler and a slice of pecan nut pie for good measure.

 You can't beat the hospitality of the south and the quality of the food isn't far behind.
-Head to Buckhead for trendy eateries and good home-cooked food, while Decatur, Midtown and Virginia-Highland can't be beat when it comes to international cuisine.
-Most of Atlanta's finest restaurants require reservations and it is customary to tip waiters 15%, while in expensive restaurants, tipping anything up to 20% is the norm.
+Head to Buckhead for trendy eateries and good home-cooked food, while Decatur, Midtown, and Virginia-Highland can't be beat when it comes to international cuisine.
+Most of Atlanta's finest restaurants require reservations and it is customary to tip waiters about 15 percent, while in expensive restaurants, tipping anything up to 20 percent is the norm.

 Address: 1441 Dresden Drive, Suite 100